SAP-samples/cloud-workflow-samples/cf-aif-workflow-integration-sample/README.md

 Send the SAP Application Interface Framework message with error logs for the interface you configured previously.

 # Monitoring at SAP BTP
-Open your SAP Workflow lauchpad as tutorial step 2.
+Open your SAP Workflow Management Lauchpad ([as described in tutorial step 2](https://developers.sap.com/tutorials/cp-starter-ibpm-employeeonboarding-1-setup.html)).
 In the Fiori Launchpad, select “My Inbox” to display the user task application.
 Select the list item to display the AIF message information.
 It should look like this: